Amputation rates following limb salvage at a tertiary care podiatry centre: A retrospective analysis

 Comorbidity analysis showed hypertension in 21 amputees, chronic kidney disease in 5, coronary artery disease in 9, and thyroid disorders in 6 [Table 5].

-Limb salvage rate 88.5% in below-knee and 88.8% in above-knee procedures.
-Mortality rates were 11.1% for above-knee surgeries and 7.7% for below-knee surgeries [Tables 6 and 7].
+Limb salvage rate was 88.5% in BK and 88.8% in AK procedures.
+Mortality rates were 11.1% for AK surgeries and 7.7% for BK surgeries [Tables 6 and 7].

 - 100% (24 patients) reported using assistive support, such as walking aids or prosthetic limbs.

-- 4 patients (17%) reported limited or no indoor mobility.
+- 20 patients (83%) could move independently within their homes and 4 patients (17%) reported limited or no indoor mobility.

-- 3 patients (13%) had restricted outdoor mobility.
+- 14 patients (58%) could go outside independently, 7 patients (29%) were unable to go outside and 3 patients (13%) had restricted outdoor mobility.

-- 22 patients (92%) managed personal care tasks (e.g., bathing, eating) independently.
+- 22 patients (92%) managed personal care tasks (e.g. bathing, eating) independently and 2 patients (8%) required assistance.

-- 7 patients (29%) experienced sadness, worry, or emotional distress.
+- 17 patients (71%) reported emotional stability and 7 patients (29%) experienced sadness, worry or emotional distress.

 Discussion

-This study found a low amputation rate of 4.06% in our tertiary care setting, supporting the effectiveness of coordinated limb salvage strategies even in a resource-constrained environment .Multidisciplinary care—incorporating infection control, revascularization, advanced wound care, and offloading—was central to these results, consistent with international guidelines (Lazzarini et al ,2023).
+This study found a low amputation rate of 4.06% in our tertiary care setting, supporting the effectiveness of coordinated limb salvage strategies even in a resource-constrained environment.
+Multidisciplinary care, incorporating infection control, revascularisation, advanced wound care, and offloading, was central to these results, consistent with international guidelines (Lazzarini et al, 2023).

-Below-knee amputations were more prevalent as per our observation (74.2% below-knee and 25.7% above-knee)as they preserve knee joint function and significantly enhance post-operative mobility and rehabilitation outcomes..
-“Moreover, the lower mortality associated with below-knee amputations compared to above-knee amputations in our cohort highlights the critical importance of early detection and timely intervention in diabetic foot management.
+Moreover, the lower mortality associated with BK amputations compared to AK amputations in our cohort highlights the critical importance of early detection and timely intervention in diabetic foot management.
 This observation is consistent with published literature.
-For example, in a study by Gök et al. (2016), diabetic patients with below-knee amputations had a 1-year mortality of 24.6% and 5-year mortality of 66.3%, compared to 43.3% and 83.3% respectively for above-knee amputations.
-(Gök et al,2016).
+For example, in a study by Gök et al (2016), diabetic patients with BK amputations had a 1-year mortality of 24.6% and 5-year mortality of 66.3%, compared to 43.3% and 83.3% respectively for AK amputations.

 Our QoL outcomes demonstrate both encouraging recovery and persisting challenges in post-amputation patients.
-Functional results were strong, with over 80% maintaining indoor mobility and 92% performing daily living activities independently.
+Functional results were strong, with more than 80% maintaining indoor mobility and 92% performing daily living activities independently.
 The universal use of prosthetic or assistive devices (100%) further reflects good access to rehabilitation services.
-Similar findings have been reported internationally: in Nepal, Banskota et al. (2024) observed that 81% of lower-limb amputees using prostheses achieved high physical health QoL, while in Jordan, Alfatafta et al. (2025) noted that physical functioning and general health were more impaired than emotional or social domains, particularly among older individuals.(15.16) (Banskota et al, 2024, Alfatafta et al, 2025)These parallels reinforce that while indoor function and self-care are largely preserved, outdoor mobility remains a limiting factor, affecting community reintegration and independence.
+Similar findings have been reported internationally.
+In Nepal, Banskota et al (2024) observed that 81% of lower-limb amputees using prostheses achieved high physical health QoL.
+In Jordan, Alfatafta et al (2025) noted that physical functioning and general health were more impaired than emotional or social domains, particularly among older individuals.
+These parallels reinforce that while indoor function and self-care are largely preserved, outdoor mobility remains a limiting factor, affecting community reintegration and independence.

 Equally important, our results highlight the psychosocial dimension of recovery.
-Nearly one-third of patients reported emotional distress, echoing the Nepalese findings that linked mental well-being to factors such as stump pain and the level of amputation (Banskota et al., 2024).
-The Jordanian study also emphasized that although emotional and social functioning may be relatively preserved, impairments in physical health have downstream effects on overall QoL (Alfatafta et al., 2025).
+Nearly one-third of patients reported emotional distress, echoing the Nepalese findings that linked mental well-being to factors such as stump pain and the level of amputation (Banskota et al, 2024).
+The Jordanian study also emphasised that although emotional and social functioning may be relatively preserved, impairments in physical health have downstream effects on overall QoL (Alfatafta et al, 2025).
 Together, these observations underscore the need for a holistic rehabilitation strategy that combines physical restoration with psychological support, enabling patients to achieve not only independence but also resilience in the long term.

 Amputees must adjust to significant changes in their body’s structure, function, and appearance, which can impact them physically, socially, and emotionally.
-Providing effective psychological counselling before the amputation can help reduce emotional distress and alleviate anxiety about the surgery and the challenges of post-amputation life.
+Providing effective psychological counselling before the amputation can help reduce emotional distress and alleviate anxiety about the surgery and the challenges of post-amputation life

 Providing effective psychological counselling before amputation can reduce emotional distress and alleviate anxiety about both the surgery and the challenges of post-amputation life.
 Counselling techniques may include cognitive-behavioural therapy (CBT) to address negative thoughts and improve coping strategies, psychoeducation to prepare patients for the physical and functional changes ahead, and supportive counselling focused on grief, loss, and adjustment.
 Group sessions or peer support from other amputees can also be beneficial in reducing fear of the unknown and fostering resilience.

 Despite these interventions, several challenges persist.
 Patients often experience anticipatory grief over limb loss, fear of pain and disability, uncertainty regarding prosthetic rehabilitation, and concerns about body image, independence, and social stigma.
-These emotional hurdles, if not addressed, may contribute to depression, reduced motivation for rehabilitation, and poorer long-term outcomes.
+These emotional hurdles, if not addressed, may contribute to depression, reduced motivation for rehabilitation and poorer long-term outcomes.
 Therefore, structured pre-amputation psychological care should be integrated into multidisciplinary management to enhance both emotional readiness and functional recovery.

-- Continued physiotherapy and mobility training
+- Continued physiotherapy and mobility training.

-- Pain and symptom management
+- Pain and symptom management.

-- Psychosocial counselling
+- Psychosocial counselling.

-- Community reintegration strategies
+- Community reintegration strategies.

+Such a holistic approach is critical to enhance both functional outcomes and emotional well-being in patients post-amputation.
 Finally, perfect follow-up compliance underscores the value of dedicated post-operative surveillance and patient education.
-These findings suggest that even in low- and middle-income settings, robust multidisciplinary teams can achieve amputation rates comparable to high-income contexts
+These findings suggest that even in low- and middle-income settings, robust multidisciplinary teams can achieve amputation rates comparable to high-income contexts.

 Conclusion